gos0808/Places-to-visit-frontend/README.md

 - **Marking Places as Visited**:
 Click the "Mark as Visited" button on a place card to log it as visited.
-Marked places remain in the database for reference and can be unmarked later if needed.

 # Additional Features
 - **Persistent Data Storage**: